hyper63/weather/README.md

 </aside></article>

+### Summary

+Svelte is designed to be similar to an old school html page, markup, styles, and scripts in one file.
+Then `{}` for dynamic content.
+Being able to declare a local variable in a script tag and reference the value in the markdup is a clean design.
+It is very intuitive when you look at the component.

+---

 ## Components - Creating a component

 Lets convert the main section of the Current.svelte component into a reusable weather component: